onkarg/weather-spa/README.md

 Extract the contents of the zip file, then open your terminal, change to the project directory, and:

 ```
+>> create config.js in root of the weather-spa directory
+> add `module.exports = {key: 'your api key goes here'}` in the file and save
+> add config.js in your gitignore file
 > npm install
 > npm start
 > project hosted at http://localhost:8080/